quintenrosseel/data_vis_intro/README.md

 ## About this repository
 - This is a template to get you started with your data story.
 - The data in this starter template is taken from Statbel, and involves Belgian accidents in 2021.
 - If you don't have a dataset yet, and you need inspiration for potential datasets, see [this link](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4567555).
-You can also use the
+You can also use the Statbel datasets if they suit your curiosity.

 ## Setting up the Databricks workspace
 ### 1. Creating your private Github Repository